awesome-workshop/collaborative-work-gitlab/episodes/06-keeping-track-issues.md

 ::::::::::::::::::::::::::::::::::::: callout
 ### Issues are helpful also for single-contributor repositories

 In practice, for small projects, if you are the only contributor to your repository you would close your own issues.
-Nevetheless, issue tracking is helpful even in that case.
+Nevetheless, issue tracking is still helpful.

 ::::::::::::::::::::::::::::::::::::::::::::::::